Frequently asked questions relating to NQT Induction...

 I have been teaching successfully at an independent school for a number of years.
 I now wish to take a post in a maintained school.
 Will I have to serve induction?

-From 1 September 2012 appropriate bodies (usually a local authority or from 1 September 2012 a Teaching School) and the school will be able to consider reducing the induction period to take into account evidence obtained from your previous post that you are meeting the required Teachers’ Standards.
-The induction period (usually three terms) could be reduced to a minimum of one term.
+Yes.
+From 1 September 2012 appropriate bodies (usually a local authority or from 1 September 2012 a Teaching School) and the school will be able to consider reducing the induction period to take into account experience and evidence obtained from your previous post that you are meeting the required Teachers’ Standards.
+An induction period in these circumstances could possibly be reduced to a minimum of one term and will be considered on a case by case basis.

 How is induction affected by maternity leave?